chanjure/Stochastic_weight_matrix_dynamics_during_learning_and_Dyson_Brownian_motion-data_release/README.md

 The models saved in ```data/``` are generated from the training script in ```scripts/```.

 The SRBM package is needed to regenerate trained models for Gaussian RBM case.
-You can install the package from [SRBM](https://github.com/chanjure/SRBM).
+It is included in this repository as a submodule but it can be also directly installed from [SRBM](https://github.com/chanjure/SRBM).

 Then change the ```$SRBMDIR``` in ```scripts/submit_train-scalar_phase.sh``` to the path where you installed the SRBM package.